C. Alan Short

 Charles Alan Short (born 1955) is a British architect and academic.

+Short was educated at Trinity College, Cambridge, where he achieved an MA degree and a DipArch.
 He has been Professor of Architecture at the University of Cambridge since 2001, and President of Clare Hall, Cambridge since 2020.
 He champions low-energy buildings that will be resilient to climate change.